 ABOUT

-Understanding how poetry changed his life as a teenager, Gabriel is dedicated to working with young people and poets ranging from middle schoolers to adults inspiring them to cultivate their voices as writers and performers via coaching, workshops and performances.
-Gabriel has also received admiration from institutions of higher education and the underserved communities he works in.
+Gabriel’s electrifying writing and performance are catalysts towards healing and brings awareness to mental health, Afro-Latinidad, the African Diaspora, self love, masculinity, and social change.
+Gabriel is dedicated to working with young people and poets ranging from middle schoolers to adults inspiring them to cultivate their voices as writers and performers through writing workshops and performance coaching.
+Gabriel has also received admiration from institutions of higher education and the underserved communities Gabriel cares for.